 For now, the main thing investors will want is for Alibaba to stay above the psychological barrier of its $200 price tag, having spent some time below it.

 If you want to stay ahead of the curve and invest in safer markets than the currently volatile China one, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.